THE MOST TRUSTED COPYCAT RECIPES

 Menu Description: “Lightly fried, topped with smoked paprika + bacon candy.”

 I'm also including my hack for cloning two slices of the chain's great brown sugar candied bacon.
 If you want to make extra bacon candy to munch on check out my recipe for Lazy Dog's Bacon Candy appetizer and you’ll get five slices of bacon candy.
-That’s two for your Lazy Dog Crispy Deviled Eggs recipe, and three for you to eat and share.
+That’s two for your Lazy Dog Crispy Deviled Eggs copycat recipe, and three for you to eat and share.

 Read more